 37. An ex vivo composition comprising a plurality of cells as defined in embodiment 22, wherein each cell comprises a vector according to any one of embodiments 1 to 36.
-Alternatively, the composition is in vivo, eg, in a non-human
+Alternatively, the composition is in vivo, eg, in a non-human animal.

-38. A beverage or foodstuff for human or non-human animal consumption comprising a vector of any one of embodiments 1 to 36 or the composition of embodiment 37.
+38. A beverage or foodstuff for human or non-human embodiments 1 to 36 or the composition of embodiment 37.
 The beverage can be, for example, a probiotic drink, eg, for consumption daily, once every two days or weekly by a human or animal, eg, to treat or prevent obesity or a GI condition in the human or animal.